MCT-master/mct-master.github.io/_posts/2018-08-23-introduction-group-a.markdown

 ---
 layout: post
-title:  "Meet MCT Group A"
+title:  "Meet MCT Group A 2018"
 date:   2018-08-23 10:48:00 +0200
-categories: MCT
+categories: people
-author: Sam Roman, Juno Jensen, Jørgen Nygård Varpe & Espen Wik
+author: Sam Roman, Juno Jensen, Jørgen Nygård Varpe, Espen Wik
-image: /assets/image/Group-A-Y1.jpg
+image: /assets/image/2018_08_23_stefanof_Group-A-Y1.jpg
 excerpt: "With a background from <strong>music, media, journalism, sound engineering, electronics and programming</strong>; the A-team aims to approach the MCT program with <strong>enthusiasm, curiosity and professionalism</strong>.
 We believe that our <strong>diversity</strong> and varied skill set will be a catalyst to achieive <strong>artistic innovation</strong> in a hyper technological world."
 ---